nekogd/nekogd/README.md

 ### Open Source

 I've been gone from open source for a long time.
-I've got back just last week with React utility-hooks NPM package
+I've got back just by the end of July with React utility-hooks served as NPM package.

 I am currently in the process of creating content for technical YT channel and technical blog.